SAPC ASM 2017 - Warwick

 Here is information about the types of presentation that will be included in the programme.

-The SAPC series of "How to ..." workshops will continue this year.
+The SAPC series of pre-conference workshops is continuing this year.
 The workshops will take place on the morning of Wednesday 12th July from 09:30 to 12:00 and places can be booked by on-line registration at £50 per person.

 Workshop 2 - an introduction to health technology assessment